 Contraception (birth control) is the term used to describe pregnancy prevention.
 If you are sexually active or thinking about becoming sexually active, there are many things to consider.

 You may decide you are not ready to become sexually active and may choose abstinence.
 For those who choose to be sexually active, there are a number of options available both by prescription and over-the counter.
-Finding the best method for you depends on many factors such as ease, lifestyle, health habits, and costs.
+Finding the best method for you depends on many factors such as ease, lifestyle, health habits, and cost.

 For any birth control method to be effective, it must be used consistently and correctly.
 Some birth control methods, though highly effective for preventing pregnancy, do not provide protection against Sexually Transmitted Infections (STIs) unless used with a barrier protection such as a condom.
-The Healthwise Knowledgebase has more information on STIs.